 For instance, a welcome an email is sent to first-time customers.
 For loyal customers, emails are different or a special discount scheme can be sent to regular customers.
 So, the mailers, promotions offer are completely determined by the data collected which helps in depicting the individual customer behavior, frequency, taste preferences, family size, and background.

 Thus, we can say that if we keep customer data updated, analyze it on a timely basis to study market as well consumer behavior then even a small restaurant or food outlet can get hold its loyal customers and attract new ones.
-A lot of Point of Sale software come with the features which help in restaurant data management.
+A lot of Point of Sale software come with the features which help in data management for a restaurant.
 They also help you to send SMS and emails to your customers based on the customer lifecycle.
 The cost of all of these activities is very less if compared to attract a new customer who is reached by different mediums of offline and online marketing.
 These activities not just hold the loyal customers but also help in boosting sales with repeat orders.